-The ELC purchased a 7.5-hectare field in the village of Arlington, in the village of Arlington, East Sussex.
+The Ecological Land Cooperative has purchased a 7.5-hectare field in the village of Arlington, in the village of Arlington, East Sussex.
 We are seeking permission to establish three affordable residential smallholdings for new entrants to ecological agriculture.

 Specifically, we are seeking a 5-year consent for: three temporary agricultural worker dwellings; a single timber-framed barn with a roof-mounted PV array and two adjoining rainwater storage tanks; hardstanding; and changes to the access.